-Most experts agree the most common reason for business failure is not having enough cash, funding that launches your new business.
+Here are some Financial Mistakes that most experts agree the most common reason for business failure is not having enough cash, funding that launches your new business, and recovering from financial mistakes.
 Even if your small business starts out with adequate capital, failing to manage your finances properly can stifle growth and ultimately bankrupt your venture.

-What are the most common financial mistakes your business may be making?
+What is the most common money mistakes your business may be making and how to recovering from financial mistakes?
 Accounting professionals were asked what their clients’ most common financial errors were, and here’s their list of concerns.

 Not having insight into the business’s finances is the top mistake, cited by nearly 50 percent of accounting professionals.
 Speaking with the company’s accountant only at tax time is number two.
 Finally, the third biggest error is failing to link financials to business goals.

-Experts are often slow to give away free advise, but one thing they will tell is, don’t just input your numbers and forget about them, use them to monitor your performance and assess whether you are reaching your business goals.
-“Looking at your company’s financial performance regularly and use past financial statements to project forward revenue, expenses and cash flow.
+Experts are often slow to give away free advice, but one thing they will tell is, don’t just input your numbers and forget about them, use them to monitor your performance, and assess whether you are reaching your business goals.
+“Looking at your company’s financial performance regularly and use past financial statements to project forward revenue, expenses, and cash flow.
 You can’t manage what you don’t measure.